Xan Tyler’s singing career began at 17 when she joined South London’s cult band Death Bang Party at the Rock Garden in Covent Garden.

 Xan collaborated with Naomi and Paul in 2017 and 2018.
 She provided them with BVs on their studio album ‘Songs My Ruiner Gave To Me’.
 Xan also supported them at their album launch in Glasgow and their TV appearance on STV.

-2018 sees Xan collaborate with David Liddell on their orchestral / electronic offering ‘We Are The Light And The Dark’.
-The 6 track EP will be released on 01/09.
+2018 saw Xan collaborate with David Liddell on their orchestral / electronic offering ‘We Are The Light And The Dark’.
+The 6 track EP is out now.